 - Who have I met and really meant to catch up with, but just haven’t made the effort?

-- Who is a favourite former boss or senior stakeholder, and where are they now?
+- Who is a favorite former manager or senior stakeholder, and where are they now?

 Also, if you’re not finding the right support inside your company to take your next step, then it might be time to consider talking to recruiters to test the market, your skill and help you finesse your fuzzy career vision.
 So ask yourself, who is a good recruiter I’ve dealt with in my space?
 Or who would my trusted friends recommend?

 Written by Shannon Lyndon-Lugg.
-Shannon is a mother to two lovely children and an expert in human resources, talent, leadership development, diversity and performance.
-Shannon works with individuals and companies to support career transitions and grow talent.
+Shannon is a mother to two lovely children and Head of Resourcing and Workforce Planning at Allens.
+With expertise in human resources, talent, leadership development, diversity, and performance, Shannon works with individuals and companies to support career transitions and grow talent.